phonosync/templateproject/README.md

 # Sample Project
+This is a template for a Data Science project using Python, conda for environment management and Quarto for documentation.

-Change `sample` to the respective project name in
+To adapt to your individual project change `sample` to the respective project name in

 * filename of .yml file
 * environment name in .yml-file
 * in the commands below

-Adapted the `LICENSE` as required.
+Adapt the `LICENSE` as required.

 Provide a brief description of the project here.